miramnair/WebScrapingProject/README.md

 **Query and Similarity Search**: gensim_query function retrieves the stored data, processes it using Gensim, and performs a similarity search based on a user-provided query, returning the most relevant match information.

+I've developed a local webpage using Streamlit, and the image below displays the search results.

 ![alt text](image.png)